Klopp, the eccentric who put Liverpool back on its perch - WHIZ News

 “Liiiiverpool, Liiiiverpool,” the Kopites chanted back, a bond seemingly already forged with a bespectacled, cap-wearing, bearded German manager who was about to make them dream again.

-Four-and-a-half years later, Klopp has attained legendary status in the port city in northwest England as the man who returned Liverpool to the top of English game after a 30-year wait for a 19th league title.
+Four-and-a-half years later, Klopp has attained legendary status in this port city as the man who returned Liverpool to the top of the English game after a 30-year wait, securing a 19th league title.

 A man whose name will be slotted alongside those of other managerial greats at Anfield — Bill Shankly, Bob Paisley and Kenny Dalglish.

-Chelsea’s 2-1 win over Manchester City on Thursday saw Liverpool clinch its first championship since 1990, ending one of the most unforeseen droughts in British sports.
+Chelsea’s 2-1 win over Manchester City on Thursday allowed Liverpool to clinch its first league championship since 1990, ending one of the most unforeseen droughts in British sports.

-European champion, world club champion, and now English champion.
+European champion, world club champion, and now Premier League champion.
 All in the space of 13 months and all under the watchful eye of an eccentric who has turned Liverpool from a thrilling yet brittle team into a cold-blooded, trophy-winning juggernaut.

-It is easy to see why — and not just because of his infectious energy and passion on the touchline and his clear man-management skills.
+It is easy to see why — and not just because of his infectious energy and passion on the touchline and his clear player-management skills.

-“No disrespect to the other managers before him, but I felt it from day one when he came in the door,” Liverpool captain Jordan Henderson said about Klopp after the title was clinched on Thursday.
+“No disrespect to the other managers before him, but I felt it from day one when he came in the door,” Liverpool captain Jordan Henderson said about Klopp.
 “He just changed everything and everyone followed him.”

 In interviews and news conferences, Klopp is equally at home making jokes as he is talking politics and current affairs.
 He was one of the few Premier League managers to divulge his views about Brexit — “there was not one time in history where division creates success,” he told one interviewer — and he did so in a calm and thoughtful manner.